Find out about oak processionary moth

 If you own oak trees

-The Forestry Commission will issue a Statutory Plant Health Notice if you have OPM in your oak trees.
+The Forestry Commission will issue a Statutory Plant Health Notice if you have OPM in your oak trees and you live in the buffer zone.
 This notice requires you to have the pests removed.
 It does not mean that you are in any trouble - the notices are a management tool.

 When having work done on oak trees, such as pruning or felling, check that your tree surgeon is familiar with OPM.
 They need to be aware of the health and safety precautions and disposal regulations.
-This is to avoid to avoid spreading the pests to new areas.
-These are available on the Forestry Commission website.
+This is to avoid spreading the pests to new areas.
+These are available on the Forestry Commission website .

-For detailed information about OPM, visit the Forest Research website.
+For detailed information about OPM, visit the OPM resource hub .